-Moles are small animals that infest lawns in search of food and shelter.
-Many people mistakenly assume that moles are rodents; in fact, moles are mammals, and they typically grow to about a half a foot in length and weigh just a few ounces.
+Moles are tiny animals that infest lawns in search of food and shelter.
+Many people mistakenly assume that moles are rodents; in fact, moles are mammals, and they typically grow to about half a foot in length and weigh just a few ounces.
 When at their most active—whether digging a burrow or looking for food—moles can tunnel as much as 15 feet per hour.

 How Can You Tell If There Are Moles in Your Yard?